 eToro was founded in 2007.
 It is famous not only for allowing investors to buy and sell financial instruments but also for its social trading features.
 Today, it is one of the most famous brokers in the world, with over 30 million users. eToro AUS Capital Limited is regulated in Australia by ASIC (license number: 491139).

 As a beginner, you may enjoy the platform to discuss investments, speculations, market news with other traders, and copy strategies.
-The platform offers a wide range of assets suitable for beginners but also riskier assets recommended for advanced traders, such as cryptocurrencies and CFDs.
+The platform offers a wide range of assets suitable for beginners but also riskier assets recommended for advanced traders, such as cryptocurrencies.
 You can also open a demo account to practice your investments before trading with real money.
 The mobile app offered by the broker is easy-to-use and comprehensive; you can find many educational resources that will help you make informed decisions.

 All these features put eToro at the top of the list of the best trading platforms for beginners in Australia.
 As a downside, the base currency of the platform is USD$, so you will have to pay between 0.5% and 1% currency conversion fees when exchanging between US$ and AUD$ (depositing and withdrawing using a bank transfer is the cheaper option)